oroinc/documentation/user/back-office/getting-started/user-menu/oauth.rst

    .. image:: /user/img/getting_started/user_menu/oauth/oauth_tab.png
       :alt: Add an oauth application

    * **Organization** --- If you are adding an application within the organization with *global* access, you can select which other available organization to add the application to.
-This field is displayed to users with access to multiple organizations.
+This field is displayed to users with access to multiple organizations (available for the Enterprise edition only).
    * **Application Name** --- Provide a meaningful name for the application you are adding.
    * **Active** --- Select the **Active** check box to activate the new application.